[75] viXra:1009.0076 [pdf] submitted on 29 Sep 2010

 Authors: DT Froedge

-The purpose of this paper is to illustrate a fundamental, multiple particle, system equation for which the Klein-Gordon-Dirac-Schrödinger equations are single particle special cases.
+The purpose of this paper is to illustrate a fundamental, multiple particle, system equation for which the Klein-Gordon-Dirac-Schrödinger equations are, and single particle special cases.
 The basic concept is that there is a broader picture, based on a more general equation that includes the entire system of particles.
-The first part will be to postulate an equation, and then, by modifying the methods of Path Integrals, develop a solution which describes the internal dynamics as well as particle interactions of quantum particles.
-The complete function has both real and imaginary, as well as timelike and spacelike parts, each of which are separable into independent expressions that define particle properties.
-In the same manner that eigenvalues of the Schrödinger equation represents energy levels of an atomic system, particle are eigenvalues in an interacting universe of particles.
-The Dirac massive and massless equation and solution will be shown as factorable independent components.
-A clear distinction between the classical and quantum properties of particles is made, increasing the scope of QM.
+The first part will be to postulate an equation, and then, by then by defining an action field based on the endpoint action of the particles in the system, develop a solution which properly illustrates internal dynamics as well as particle interactions.
+The complete function has both real, and imaginary, as well as timelike and spacelike parts, each of which are separable into independent expressions that define particle properties.
+In the same manner that eigenvalues of the Schrödinger equation represents energy levels of an atomic system, particle masses are eigenvalues in an interacting universe of particles.
+The Dirac massive and massless equation and solution will be shown as factorable independent parts of the Systemfunction.
+A clear relation between the classical and quantum properties of particles is made, increasing the scope of QM.

 Category: Mathematical Physics